Volcker rule could raise energy prices, study says

-The report, released on Wednesday by business information provider IHS Inc IHS.N, seeks to gauge the rule’s impact on energy companies and markets, including oil refineries, natural gas producers and electricity providers.
+The report, released on Wednesday by business information provider IHS Inc, seeks to gauge the rule’s impact on energy companies and markets, including oil refineries, natural gas producers and electricity providers.

 The report’s authors said large banks play a key role in helping a variety of energy companies hedge risk and engage in timely trades on commodity exchanges.